 We have also explored innovative use of ‘standard’ materials, such as linoleum floor patterns and plywood fittings.
 Working with volumes, rather than relying on expensive finishes, we have created unique and exciting interiors that challenge the expectations of a healthcare environment and represent efficient and effective design solutions.

 The project has been approved by the NHS board and main contractor, the fit out contractor has been appointed and fabrication is underway.
-In coordination with the wider construction programme, installation is due to begin on site in the third quarter of 2018.
+In coordination with the wider construction programme, installation is due to begin on site in summer 2019.